guptashraddha2016/Diabetes-Data-Analysis/README.md

  1. Diabetes Data Analysis (Jupyter NoteBook)
  2. README File
  # Expaination
-   Took the diabetes dataset and create a linear regression model
+   In this file, I Took a diabetes dataset and create a linear regression model.